EEM0N/Cluster-Mesh-Using-Cilium/README.md

 ℹ️ Configuring Cilium in cluster cluster-2 to connect to cluster cluster-1 ✅ Connected cluster cluster-1 <=> cluster-2!
 ```
-> **Note:** Make sure both clusters are running Cilium with Cluster Mesh support enabled and are reachable from each other before running this command.

-### List Available Contexts
 ```bash
 vagrant@master-node-cluster2:~$ cilium clustermesh connect --context cluster-2-context --destination-context cluster-1-context
 ✨ Extracting access information of cluster cluster-2...